Conduitry/defiler/GUIDE.md

 Then, call its [`exec()` method](API.md#exec) to set everything in motion.
 This returns a `Promise` that will resolve when the initial wave of processing has completed.

-Useful things available on the `Defiler` instance for you to use in the transform or the generators are:
+Useful things available on the `Defiler` instance for you to use in the transform, in the generators, or elsewhere are:

 - [`defiler.paths`](API.md#paths) - a `Set` of the paths of all of the physical files
 - [`defiler.files`](API.md#files) - a `Map` of original paths to the transformed `File` instances